SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

     }
 }

-> Tip: For more details on observing player state updates, refer to <doc:state-observation-article>.
+> Tip: For more details on observing player state updates, refer to the <doc:state-observation-article> article.

 ## Configure the player